-Supporting and promoting the work of UN Climate Change during 2018, including at the upcoming COP24 negotiations in Katowice, Poland.
+Supporting and promoting the work of UN Climate Change during 2019, including at the upcoming COP25 negotiations in Santiago, Chile.

-The secretariat is interested in partnering with stakeholders, who demonstrate a willingness to exercise social and environmental responsibility towards fast reduction of emissions and enhanced resilience.
+The secretariat is interested in partnering with stakeholders who demonstrate a willingness to exercise social and environmental responsibility towards the fast reduction of emissions and enhanced resilience.

 Every positive action is needed and welcomed.
-The annual UN Climate Change conferences are the platform for Parties to negotiate policies, to take stock of and celebrate commitments, highlight and catalyse action by non-party stakeholders, expand the network of coalitions and partnerships and to inspire others.
-The secretariat is also promoting the alignment of climate action with the wider implementation of the Sustainable Development Goals, with a special emphasis on Goal 13, within the United Nations system and beyond.
+The UN Climate Change conferences are the platform for Parties to negotiate policies, to take stock of and celebrate commitments, highlight and catalyze action by non-party stakeholders, expand the network of coalitions and partnerships and to inspire others.
+The secretariat is also promoting the alignment of climate action with the wider implementation of the Sustainable Development Goals within the United Nations system and beyond.
 This requires a strong multilateral system that effectively fosters cooperation and enhances transparency, efficiency and coherence of efforts.

 The secretariat aims to promote global climate action by: